hse-project/rfcs/README.md

 In the case the RFC has been denied, the PR will be declined.
 It is important to understand that not all RFCs can be accepted.
-Reasons for declining an RFC could be feature bloat, a disagreement with the final approach, or scope.
+Reasons for declining an RFC could be could be misalignment with project goals, negative impact to performance, or API/ABI breakage, among others.